Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Experiments

 \section{Experiments}

-In this section we describe the experiments carried out to evaluate our variational Bayesian approach and compare it with several benchmark models.
-Throughout this section and in the supplement, we will refer to our method as \gls{VGCN} and will focus on its relaxed version when using the free parameterization with binary Concrete prior and posterior distributions, which we found to be much more stable during training than when using the discrete version and outperformed the low-rank parameterization under stringent latent-dimensionality constraints.
+In this section we describe the experiments carried out to evaluate our method, which we will refer to as \gls{VGCN}\footnote{Code available at \url{https://github.com/ebonilla/VGCN}.}.
+We will focus on its relaxed version when using the free parameterization with binary Concrete prior and posterior distributions, which we found to be much more stable during training than when using the discrete version and outperformed the low-rank parameterization under latent-dimensionality constraints (see the supplement for details).
+We will start by analyzing the scenario when no input graph is given and will refer to this as the \emph{no-graph} case.

-\subsection{Experimental Set-Up}

-We will start by analyzing the behavior of our algorithm and that of several competing graph neural network baselines when no input graph is given and will refer to this scenario as the \emph{no-graph} case.
 This is motivated by the fact that in many practical applications graphs are created in an ad hoc basis based on side information or node features \cite{henaff2015deep}.
-In this case, our prior is constructed as a function of the input features using a \gls{KNNG}, as described in \cref{sub:prior}.

-Then we present results on the robustness of the algorithms when there is an input graph associated with the given dataset and such a graph is subjected to adversarial perturbations.
+Then we present results on the robustness of the algorithm when there is an input graph associated with the given dataset and such a graph is subjected to adversarial perturbations.
 We refer to this scenario as the \emph{adversarial setting}.
-The corrupted graphs are generated using the recently proposed framework of \citet{pmlr-v97-bojchevski19a}, which has been shown to be much more effective than uniformly-at-random corruption and for which graph neural network algorithms have been shown to be highly vulnerable.
-We consider perturbations that add or remove links to the given graph.
+We conclude the section with an analysis of the estimated posterior distribution and by showcasing the performance of our method when using the ground truth (unperturbed) graphs.

+\subsection{Experimental set-up}